Dynom/TySug/README.md

         ml = len(b)
     }

-    // Warning: this introduces a bias that might not be desirable!
-    // inputs of longer lengths get a favour over shorter ones, causing deletions to weigh less. return 1 - (score / float64(ml))
+    // This introduces a bias.
+Inputs of longer lengths get a slight favour over shorter ones, causing deletions to weigh less. return 1 - (score / float64(ml))
 }

 sug := tysug.New([]list, optSetAlgorithm(someAlgorithm))
 bestMatch, score := sug.Find(input)
-// The score might be 0.800 for a string of length 10, with 2 mutations
+// Here score might be 0.8 for a string of length 10, with 2 mutations
 ```

 Without converting the scale, you'll have no bias, however you need to deal with a range where closer to 0 means less changes: